walzimmer/3d-bat/README.md

     4. Click on the 'Interpolate' button in the menu
 5. Step: Repeat steps 1-4 for all objects in the sequence
 6. Step: Download labels to your computer (JSON file)
+7. Step: Stop the time after labeling is done.

 Hints:
 + Select 'Copy label to next frame' checkbox if you want to keep the label (position, size, class) for next frame